ozyurtf/cpu-scheduler/README.md

 ### Process Termination

-Here are some of the distinct scenarios how/when processes are terminated:
+Here are some of the distinct scenarios when processes are terminated:

 - When a process completes its execution without any problem, it exits **voluntarily**.
 We can call this **normal exit**
 - When a process encounters an **error/exception** during its execution, it exits **voluntarily**.
 We can call this **error exit**.